 A pilot plant in Hamburg can store 130 MWh for up to one week, and has a goal of reaching over 1 GWh in the near future.
-The heat storage facility contains around 1,000 tons of volcanic rock as an energy storage medium.
+The heat storage facility contains approximately 1,000 tons of volcanic rock as an energy storage medium.
 It is fed with electrical energy converted into hot air by means of a resistance heater and a blower that heats the rock to 750 °C. EnergyNest are looking at a faster storage solution.
 The thermal storage unit could be used for thermal power plants by directly being integrated into existing steam cycles, effectively providing a steam storage buffer between the boiler and the turbine.

-E2District is a three year European Commission Horizon 2020 Research and Innovation project formally entitled ‘Energy Efficient Optimised District Heating and Cooling (DHC).
+E2District is a three year European Commission Horizon 2020 Research and Innovation project formally entitled ‘Energy Efficient Optimised District Heating and Cooling (DHC)’.

 Technology Readiness Level

-Large-scale volcanic rock: TRL 7 – demonstration:
+Large-scale volcanic rock: TRL 7 – Demonstration

-Heated fluid in insulated containers: TRL 9 – implementation:
+Heated fluid in insulated containers: TRL 9 – Implementation

-EnergyNest is already commercial.
+EnergyNest and Eco-stock are already commercial.

 Current focus of R&D and research gaps

-See state of the art.
+See State of the Art.

-New 4.0: Simens Gamesa.
-[Link]
+New 4.0: Simens Gamesa [Link]

-EnergyNest.
-[Link]
+EnergyNest [Link]

-Eco-Stock.
-[Link]
+Eco-Stock [Link]

-STORY – pilot 6.
-[Link]
+STORY – pilot 6 [Link]